 The advent of telemedicine reduces the need for visits to a hospital or provider’s office, extending the reach of quality care more broadly—a win for both physician and patient.

 Artificial Intelligence (AI) drives cars, operates manufacturing plants, routes transportation, even delivers our packages.
 It is also beginning to improve healthcare delivery.
 Nvidia, has focused its efforts on transforming healthcare through its AI chips and software infrastructure and it is receiving accolades.
 Despite recent setbacks, Watson Health and Google DeepMind along with GE Healthcare and Oracle have all made progress in applying AI towards improving equipment and processes in healthcare.

 Technology devices, software applications, and artificial intelligence hold promise for progress across the health industry and once resolution of disparate data challenges advances, we’ll see exponential developments in data applications across the health industry.

 Take a Page out of Charlie Munger’s Book

 These factors are each in various stages of realization, and to a certain extent, polarizing.
 Players in this changing industry, just as players have in other disrupted industries, will need to face the ultimatum – adapt or become irrelevant.
 Choosing the former is not as daunting as it seems, assuming executives are prepared and properly armed.
-Understand the forces at play, rule number one according to Charlie Munger of Berkshire Hathaway: market assessments, analysis of current and potential competitors, understanding of consumer base and demand, identification and monitoring of early warning indicators, scenario-based planning, and development of both core and contingency plans are all key elements of preparation and prioritization.
+Understand the forces at play, rule number one according to Charlie Munger of Berkshire Hathaway: market analysis, assessment of current and potential competitors, understanding of consumer base and demand, identification and establishing of early warning system and indicators, scenario planning workshops, and development of both core and contingency plans are all key elements of preparation and prioritization.
 Regardless of what the future holds and how it is ultimately configured, organizations can be ahead of the competition, and positioned for success.